Just Annoying!: Swinging on the Clothesline

 Andy spends a lot of time trying to break the clothesline speed record.
-This annoys his parents a lot, due to Andy constantly breaking said closeline many times and forcing them to by a new one every time he breaks it.
+This annoys his parents a lot, due to Andy constantly breaking said clothesline many times and forcing them to by a new one every time he breaks it.
 In order to make sure Andy stops this behavior, Dad trades a huge dog called Spot with Sooty (the family pet) and leaves it to guard the clothesline.
 Andy uses a fluffy cat toy (from Jen's room) as bait and while the dog was busy destroying it, he clips a collar around the dog and hangs on to the opposite corner of the line so the dog cannot reach him.
 In order to get the dog to swing him around and stop attacking the cat toy, he insults the dog's parents calling the father a "sewer rat" and the mother a "chihuahua".
 Suddenly going much too fast to hold on, Andy ends up letting go of the line, straight towards the kitchen window.
 The last spoken line is said by Andy: "If the window doesn't kill me, my parents will."